Shubhangi-6/Sales-Forecasting-Power-BI/README.md

 [Uploading WhatsApp Video 2023-12-19 at 14.27.39_33c2ddc3.mp4…
 ](https://github.com/Shubhangi-6/Super-store-Dashboard/assets/140615568/c080a094-164b-4bf1-a0bf-c7e778df2cb6)
 ## Acknowledgments
-I extend my gratitude to the LinkedIn community for their continuous support.
+I extend my gratitude to the Github community for their continuous support.
 Your encouragement fuels my passion for analytics, and I'm excited to share this exhilarating chapter of my journey with you.

 ## Tags